SoftwareOutlook/ASEArch-Test-Codes/README.md

 Basic idea of the algorithm:

-	- Iterates the 6 points stencil on a cuboid grid.
+	- Iterates a 6 points Laplacian stencil on a cuboid grid.
 	- The initial grid state is an eigenvector of the Jacobi smoother sin(pi*kx*x/L)*sin(pi*ky*y/L)sin(pi*kz*z/L)

-The code does a number of runs each over a given number of iterations.
+The code does a number of runs, each of them over a given number of iterations.
 The average time per iteration is collected for each run and the minimum, the average and the maximum values over the runs are reported.
 The output contains also the values of the grid sizes, block sizes